-What Princess Diana Ate Every Day, According To A Buckingham Palace Cook
+This Is What Princess Diana Ate Every Day

-If you’re looking to channel the iconic Princess Di, lay off the red meat and carbs.
-In a recent interview with the Daily Mail, a former royal chef revealed what Princess Diana ate every day.
-It turns out that the Princess of Wales favored a strict diet with low carbs and low fat — although she appears to have been willing to mix it up once in a while.
+In a recent interview with the Daily Mail, a former royal chef revealed what Princess Diana ate every day, and it turns out the Princess of Wales favored eating a low-carbs, low-fat diet — although she appears to have been willing to mix it up once in a while.

-Princess Diana may have lived according to a strict diet, but her young sons, William and Harry, favored typical children’s fare, including pizza, fish sticks, and “potato skins stuffed with mozzarella” (Um, YUM).
-McGrady recalled that they also loved shepherd’s pie and banana flan.
+Diana’s sons, William and Harry, favored typical children’s fare, including pizza, fish sticks, and “potato skins stuffed with mozzarella,” he said.
+(Um, yum.)
+McGrady remembered that they also loved shepherd’s pie and banana flan.

-McGrady said that he and the Princess would sometimes fool the boys into thinking that they were eating the same food as their mother.
+McGrady also remembered how he and the princess would sometimes fool the boys into thinking that they were eating the same food as their mother.
 “We used to trick the boys,” he remarked.
-“We used to feed them roast potatoes and roast chicken but take the skin off. … For [Diana's] potatoes, I’d parboil them and toss in egg whites and paprika.
-She’d cut out the fat so it was always poached chicken, no skin, no fatty potatoes.”
+“We used to feed them roast potatoes and roast chicken but take the skin off. … For [Diana’s] potatoes, I’d parboil them and toss in egg whites and paprika.”

-McGrady also has fond memories of working for Queen Elizabeth, who turned 90 on April 21, before his tenure with the Princess.
-“For the most part we absolutely adored the Queen, so we wanted to do whatever we could to make her day a bit easier,” he said.
-“They were very happy days, I've got some very happy memories.”
+McGrady also has fond memories of working for Queen Elizabeth II, who turned 90 on April 21, before his tenure with the princess.
+“For the most part we absolutely adored the queen, so we wanted to do whatever we could to make her day a bit easier,” he said.
+“They were very happy days, I’ve got some very happy memories.”